 Data Studio is a Lede 12 summer course that focuses on reproducing a newsroom – projects are quick, rough around the edges, and subject to continual critique.
 Students are constantly confronted with new and untested data sets, and learn sometimes failure is a viable option.
 Most projects are completed in about a week.

 We spend much of the course exporting graphics from Python, then cleaning them up in Adobe Illustrator.
-You can see a handful of projects below, or check out the GitHub repository for all of the projects (finished visuals along with code!).
+You can see a handful of projects below, or check out all of 2017’s projects or the GitHub repository for 2016 – both feature finished visuals along with code!

 Storytelling with Data